YujingSong/edavfun2019/README.md

 # edavfun2019
 This has nothing of value.
 Contribute whatever you like.
 Delete whatever you like.
+It's a free world.

 Here's a fun inspiration for EDAV - https://www.instagram.com/the.wine.nerd/?hl=en